 We maintain an allowance for credit losses related to accounts receivable for future expected credit losses resulting from the inability or unwillingness of our customers to make required payments.
 We estimate our allowance for credit losses based on relevant information such as historical experience, current conditions, and future expectation and in relation to a representative pool of assets consisting of a large number of customers with similar risk characteristics and similar financial assets.
-The allowance is adjusted as appropriate to reflect differences in current conditions as well as changes in forecasted macroeconomic conditions.
+We adjust the allowance as appropriate to reflect differences in current conditions as well as changes in forecasted macroeconomic conditions.

 In November 2020, we entered into a factoring arrangement with a designated financial institution specifically designed to factor trade receivables with a certain customer that has extended terms, which are traditional to the customer's industry.
-Under this factoring arrangement, from time to time, we sell this certain customer's trade receivables at a discount on a non-recourse basis.
-These transactions are accounted for as sales and cash proceeds are included in cash provided by operating activities in the statement of cash flows.
-During the three months ended July 31, 2021, we recorded an immaterial amount of factoring fees related to factoring transactions, which are included in other income/(expense), net on our consolidated and combined statement of operations.
+Under this factoring arrangement, from time to time, we sell this customer's trade receivables at a discount on a non-recourse basis.
+We account for these transactions as sales and cash proceeds are included in cash provided by operating activities in the statement of cash flows.
+During the three and six months ended October 31, 2021, we recorded an immaterial amount of factoring fees related to factoring transactions, which are included in other income, net on our consolidated and combined statement of operations.